This is a list of the items which may be placed in an index file to be processed

 default document a CGI program with

-HTML files all ending with the suffix ".htm
+HTML files all ending with the suffix ".htm" and using

 subdirectories.